 The second deepest water-filled sinkhole in the world.
 The total depth of the sinkhole is 339 m, and the lake is 319 m deep.
 On the surface of the lake, there are floating several round travertine islands.
 Lake is formed by volcanically heated acidic groundwater.

 Depth: 124 m

 124 m deep, perfectly round, submerged, deep blue sinkhole in the middle of the atoll.
 At the depth of 40 meters contains numerous stalactites which provide valuable information about the past of Earth’s climate.

 Volume: 26 million m³

 Giant sinkhole in the equatorial jungle.
 Below it is crossed by a powerful underground river, opening entrances into an enormous, at least 5.4 km long cave with some of the largest cave chambers in the world.

 Depth: 314 m and 248 m

 Volume: 21 million m³ (Sima Humboldt)

 Some of the oldest and most unique sinkholes in the world.
 Both sinkholes have formed in extremely resistant sandstone over the course of hundreds of millions of years.
-Bottom of sinkholes contains patches of unique rainforest with endemic, little explored species.
+The bottom of sinkholes contains patches of the unique rainforest with endemic, little-explored species.

 Mexico, San Luis Potosí